Skip to main content

 Learn about the phases of the Moon.
 View a planetarium show about the night sky.
 Intended for new troops to try us out, but any troop may sign up.
 Limit 12 scouts per time slot.
 Leader must REGISTER to reserve the time slot.

 50-min sessions Friday 6:00 and 7:00 pm, Saturday 6:00 and 7:00 pm.
+(FULL)

 Special Scout Event - FREE